ThadMartin/questions/README.txt

 Using the questionnaires app:

+Latest changes: Since times are recorded to the millisecond, I made custom segues between screens with no animations.
+Time limits now work everywhere in milliseconds.  ( 0.600 for 600 milliseconds)

+It is better about telling you your input file format is invalid, instead of crashing.

 A question list can be local, or on dropbox.
 If it is in dropbox, it must be in the folder named "download".
 Download and upload are from the perspective of the iPad.

 The first screen you see has buttons for linking, unlinking, and uploading to dropbox.
 If you are linked with dropbox, and have an internet connection, you can upload.
 This uploads all the answered questionnaires, and removes the files from the iPad once dropbox confirms the upload.
 If all files upload, the button title changes to 'upload complete'.
 If there is an error, the button will not change, and you can push the button again.